daviscook477/ONI-Mods/README.md

 <a name="list-of-mods"></a>
 # List of Mods
+* [Mineralizer](https://steamcommunity.com): Adds a Mineralizer building that is the opposite of the Desalinator.
+It produces salt water from water and salt.
+Preview it on Github [here](src/Mineralizer/README.md)
+* [Roller Sakes](https://steamcommunity.com): Adds a new critter species called Roller Snakes to the game.
+They are snakes that curl up into loops and roll around to move.
+Additionally has two new plants called Spiky Succulent and Aqua Bulb.
+These are all found in a new biome called the Desert or can be obtained in care packages on existing maps.
+The Desert biome is spawned in a new asteroid called Tetrament.
+Preview it on Github [here](src/RollerSnake/README.md)

+<a name="list-of-deprecated-mods"></a>
+# List of Deprecated Mods
+These mods are not updated to the latest version.
+They were last updated for the game version **LU-353781**
 * [Infinite Liquid/Gas Sources](https://steamcommunity.com/sharedfiles/filedetails/?id=1711115962): Adds infinite sources and sinks for liquids and gasses.
 Useful for sandbox mode testing.
 Preview it on Github [here](src/InfiniteSourceSink/README.md).
 * [Advanced Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=1808602247): Adds a higher tier of storage containers to the game that all share the same inventory and that can infinitely compress their contents.
 Makes late game liquid and gas manage somewhat simpler for a heavy resource investment.
 Preview it on Github [here](src/TeleStorage/README.md).
 * [Insulated Jacket](https://steamcommunity.com/sharedfiles/filedetails/?id=1809475355): Adds a new clothing type called the insulated jacket that highly increases duplicant scalding threshold and highly decreases duplicant thermal conductivity.
 Made out of insulation.
 Preview it on Github [here](src/InsulatedJacket/README.md)